State of Maine

 For birds and birders alike, Maine provides an abundance of excellent habitat.
 As the largest and most sparsely populated state in New England, Maine represents a significant portion of the breeding range for many eastern woodland bird species.
 The state’s abundant precipitation (more than 40 inches a year) and glaciated landscape have also created thousands of lakes, ponds, wetlands, and rivers that are ideal habitat for a variety of water birds.
 And with its deeply indented coastline and uncountable islands, Maine offers attractive habitat for breeding seabirds, migrating shorebirds, and wintering waterfowl.

-Almost 400 different bird species have been recorded in Maine, of which approximately half are known to have bred here.
+Over 450 different bird species have been recorded in Maine, of which approximately half are known to have bred here.
 With a little effort a birder should be able to see 200 species in the state during the course of a year.
-Perseverance, luck, and a willingness to travel could net the serious birder 250 or more species during the same period.
+Perseverance, luck, and a willingness to travel could net the serious birder 250 or more species during the same period with around 350 species being seen most years.
 Even if you aren’t a lister, Maine’s coastal geography, dense forest cover, and vast undeveloped areas ensure that there will be many surprises for birders to discover.

 Each region has a characteristic mix of breeding bird species, although considerable overlap occurs.
-During the migration seasons these distinctions blur further, as mixed flocks of shorebirds, passerines, raptors, and waterfowl take advantage of favorable habitat along their routes.
-During the winter months interior Maine is largely deserted by all but the hardiest species [a number of which are highly sought after] but the coast harbors large numbers of waterfowl, seabirds, and lingering passerines.
+During the migration seasons these distinctions blur further, as mixed flocks of shorebirds, passerines, raptors, and waterfowl take advantage of favourable habitat along their routes.
+During the winter months interior Maine is largely deserted by all but the hardiest species (a number of which are highly sought after). but the coast harbours large numbers of waterfowl, seabirds, and lingering passerines.
 For region-specific details and recommendations on where to bird, see the Maine Audubon website.

 Contributors